-We begin by recognizing that semantic dependencies are relative to a particular execution and a particular implementation, as described in Section 2.2.
-The same source code may or may not contain a semantic dependency, according to the details of the execution in question and the machine code produced by the compiler.
-For this reason we will characterize semantic dependencies in a given abstract execution realized by a given hardware execution.
-(While it is possible to argue about semantic dependencies in abstract executions that have no hardware realizations, doing so seems pointless.)
+We begin by recognizing that preservation of dependencies is relative to a particular execution, as described in Section 2.2.
+A syntactic dependency present in the source code may or may not be preserved in the machine code produced by a compiler, according to the details of the execution in question.
+For this reason we will characterize preservation of dependencies in a given abstract execution realized by a given hardware execution.
+(While it is possible to argue about preservation of dependencies in abstract executions that have no hardware realizations, doing so seems pointless.)